graphstream/graphstream.github.io/doc/Advanced-Concepts/css-reference.md

 You can configure a lot of the appearance of a graph using a style sheet that mimics the way CSS works for HTML.

 You can select the renderer (``gs-ui-swing``, ``gs-ui-javafx`` or ``gs-ui-android``) by importing the library and using a system property.
-The fully-CSS compliant renderer in swing can be set this way for example:
+The fully-CSS compliant renderer in Swing can be set this way for example:

 ```java
 public static void main(String args[]) {